Luxembourg: German occupations and interwar political crisis (1890–1945)

-Modern history: Integration into NATO and European Union (1945–)
+Integration into NATO and European Union (1945–)

 The Grand Duchy became a founding member of the United Nations in 1945.
 Luxembourg's neutral status under the constitution formally ended in 1948, and in April 1949 it also became a founding member of NATO.
 During the Cold War, Luxembourg continued its involvements on the side of the Western Bloc.
 In the early fifties a small contingent of troops fought in the Korean War.

 Luxembourg troops have also deployed to Afghanistan, to support ISAF.

-In the 1950's, Luxembourg became one of the six founding countries of the European Communities, following the 1952 establishment of the European Coal and Steel Community, and subsequent 1958 creations of the European Economic Community and European Atomic Energy Community.
+In the 1950s, Luxembourg became one of the six founding countries of the European Communities, following the 1952 establishment of the European Coal and Steel Community, and subsequent 1958 creations of the European Economic Community and European Atomic Energy Community.
 In 1993, the former two of these were incorporated into the European Union.
-With Robert Schuman (one of the founding fathers of the EU), Pierre Werner (considered the father of the Euro), Gaston Thorn, Jacques Santer and Jean-Claude Juncker (all former Presidents of the European Commission), Luxembourgish politicians contributed substantially to the EU's formation and establishment.
-In 1999, Luxembourg joined the Eurozone.
+With Robert Schuman (one of the founding fathers of the EU), Pierre Werner (considered the father of the Euro), Gaston Thorn, Jacques Santer and Jean-Claude Juncker (all former presidents of the European Commission), Luxembourgish politicians contributed substantially to the EU's formation and establishment.
+In 1999, Luxembourg joined the eurozone.
 Thereafter, the country was elected non-permanent member of the United Nations Security Council (2013–14).

 The steel industry exploiting the Red Lands' rich iron-ore grounds in the beginning of the 20th century drove Luxembourg's industrialization.
 After the decline of the steel industry in the 1970s, the country focused on establishing itself as a global financial center and developed into the banking hub it is reputed to be.
 Since the beginning of the 21st century, its governments have focused on developing the country into a knowledge economy, with the founding of the University of Luxembourg and a national space program.
+In 2020, Luxembourg became the first country in the world to provide free public transport at a national scale.

+On 19 December 2023, Luxembourg's Chamber of Deputies adopted a law to modernize the current investment tax credit.
+It took effect less than two weeks later on 1 January 2024.